 FATS

-The chemical name for fats is acylglycerols.
+The chemical name of fats is acylglycerols.
 These are esters of glycerol and higher fatty acids.
-"Acyl-" means "fatty acid residue".
+"Acyl" means "fatty acid residue".

 Depending on the number of acyl radicals, fats are divided into mono-, di- and triglycerides.
-If the molecule contains 1 fatty acid radical, then the fat is called MONOACYLGLYCERIN.
-If there are 2 fatty acid radicals in the molecule, then the fat is called DIACYLGLYCERIN.
-In humans and animals, TRIACYLGLYCERINS predominate (contain three radicals of fatty acids).
+If the molecule contains 1 fatty acid radical, then the fat is called MONOACYLGLYCEROL.
+If the molecule contains 2 fatty acid radicals, then the fat is called DIACYLGLYCEROL.
+In the human and animal body, TRIACYLGLYCEROLS predominate (contain three fatty acid radicals).

-The three hydroxyls of glycerol can be esterified either with just one acid, for example palmitic or oleic, or with two or three different acids:
+The three hydroxyls of glycerol can be esterified either with only one acid, such as palmitic or oleic, or with two or three different acids:

 Natural fats contain mainly mixed triglycerides, including residues of various acids.

-Since the alcohol in all natural fats is the same - glycerin, the differences observed between fats are solely due to the composition of fatty acids.
+Since the alcohol in all natural fats is the same - glycerol, the differences observed between fats are due solely to the composition of fatty acids.

-The acids found in natural fats are monocarboxylic acids built from unbranched carbon chains containing an even number of carbon atoms.
-Acids containing an odd number of carbon atoms, having a branched carbon chain or containing cyclic moieties are present in minor amounts.
+The acids contained in natural fats are monocarboxylic acids, built from unbranched carbon chains containing an even number of carbon atoms.
+Acids containing an odd number of carbon atoms, having a branched carbon chain, or containing cyclic moieties are present in small quantities.
 The exceptions are isovaleric acid and a number of cyclic acids found in some very rare fats.

-The most common acids in fats contain 12 to 18 carbon atoms and are often referred to as fatty acids.
+The most common acids in fats contain 12 to 18 carbon atoms and are often called fatty acids.
 Many fats contain small amounts of low molecular weight acids (C 2 -C 10).
 Acids with more than 24 carbon atoms are present in waxes.

-The glycerides of the most common fats in a significant amount include unsaturated acids containing 1-3 double bonds: oleic, linoleic and linolenic.
+The glycerides of the most common fats contain significant quantities of unsaturated acids containing 1-3 double bonds: oleic, linoleic and linolenic.
 Arachidonic acid containing four double bonds is present in animal fats; acids with five, six or more double bonds are found in fats of fish and marine animals.
-Most of the unsaturated lipid acids have a cis-configuration, their double bonds are isolated or separated by a methylene (-CH 2 -) group.
+Most unsaturated acids of lipids have a cis configuration, their double bonds are isolated or separated by a methylene (-CH 2 -) group.

-Of all the unsaturated acids found in natural fats, oleic acid is the most abundant.
-In very many fats, oleic acid makes up more than half of the total mass of acids, and only a few fats contain less than 10%.
-Two other unsaturated acids, linoleic and linolenic, are also very widespread, although they are present in significantly lower amounts than oleic acid.
-Linoleic and linolenic acids are found in significant quantities in vegetable oils; for animal organisms, they are essential acids.
+Of all the unsaturated acids contained in natural fats, oleic acid is the most common.
+In many fats, oleic acid makes up more than half of the total mass of acids, and only a few fats contain less than 10%.
+Two other unsaturated acids - linoleic and linolenic acid - are also very widespread, although they are present in much smaller quantities than oleic acid.
+Linoleic and linolenic acids are found in noticeable quantities in vegetable oils; For animal organisms they are essential acids.

 Of the saturated acids, palmitic acid is almost as widespread as oleic acid.
 It is present in all fats, with some containing 15-50% of the total acid content.
-Stearic and myristic acids are widespread.
-Stearic acid is found in large quantities (25% or more) only in the storage fats of some mammals (for example, in sheep fat) and in the fats of some tropical plants, for example, in cocoa butter.
+Stearic and myristic acids are widely used.
+Stearic acid is found in large quantities (25% or more) only in the storage fats of some mammals (for example, in sheep fat) and in the fats of some tropical plants, such as cocoa butter.

 It is advisable to divide the acids contained in fats into two categories: major and minor acids.
-The main acids of fat are acids, the content of which in fat exceeds 10%.
+The main acids of fat are acids whose content in fat exceeds 10%.

 Physical properties of fats

-As a rule, fats do not withstand distillation and decompose even when distilled under reduced pressure.
+As a rule, fats do not withstand distillation and decompose even if they are distilled under reduced pressure.

-The melting point, and, accordingly, the consistency of fats depends on the structure of the acids that make up their composition.
-Solid fats, that is, fats that melt at a relatively high temperature, consist mainly of glycerides of saturated acids (stearic, palmitic), and oils that melt at a lower temperature and are thick liquids contain significant amounts of glycerides of unsaturated acids (oleic , linoleic, linolenic).
+The melting point, and therefore the consistency of fats, depends on the structure of the acids that make up them.
+Solid fats, i.e. fats that melt at a relatively high temperature, consist predominantly of glycerides of saturated acids (stearic, palmitic), and oils that melt at a lower temperature and are thick liquids contain significant amounts of glycerides of unsaturated acids (oleic , linoleic, linolenic).

-Since natural fats are complex mixtures of mixed glycerides, they melt not at a certain temperature, but in a certain temperature range, and they are preliminarily softened.
-To characterize fats, as a rule, is used solidification temperature, which does not coincide with the melting point - it is slightly lower.
+Since natural fats are complex mixtures of mixed glycerides, they do not melt at a certain temperature, but in a certain temperature range, and they are first softened.
+To characterize fats, it is usually used solidification temperature, which does not coincide with the melting point - it is slightly lower.
 Some natural fats are solids; others are liquids (oils).
-The solidification temperature varies within wide limits: -27 ° C for linseed oil, -18 ° C for sunflower oil, 19-24 ° C for cow and 30-38 ° C for beef lard.
+The solidification temperature varies widely: -27 °C for linseed oil, -18 °C for sunflower oil, 19-24 °C for cow lard and 30-38 °C for beef lard.

 The solidification temperature of fat is determined by the nature of its constituent acids: the higher the content of saturated acids, the higher it is.

-Fats dissolve in ether, polyhalogenated derivatives, carbon disulfide, aromatic hydrocarbons (benzene, toluene) and gasoline.
-Solid fats are difficult to dissolve in petroleum ether; insoluble in cold alcohol.
-Fats are insoluble in water, but they can form emulsions that are stabilized in the presence of surfactants (emulsifiers) such as proteins, soaps, and some sulfonic acids, mainly in a slightly alkaline environment.
-Milk is a natural emulsion of protein-stabilized fat.
+Fats are soluble in ether, polyhalogen derivatives, carbon disulfide, aromatic hydrocarbons (benzene, toluene) and gasoline.
+Solid fats are poorly soluble in petroleum ether; insoluble in cold alcohol.
+Fats are insoluble in water, but they can form emulsions that are stabilized in the presence of surfactants (emulsifiers) such as proteins, soaps and some sulfonic acids, mainly in a slightly alkaline environment.
+Milk is a natural fat emulsion stabilized by proteins.

 Chemical properties of fats

-Fats enter into all chemical reactions characteristic of esters, but their chemical behavior has a number of features associated with the structure of fatty acids and glycerol.
+Fats undergo all chemical reactions characteristic of esters, but their chemical behavior has a number of features associated with the structure of fatty acids and glycerol.

 Among the chemical reactions involving fats, several types of transformations are distinguished.